 [Freund & Schapire, 1996]

-- Instead of resampling, reweight misclassified training examples. - Increase the chance of being selected in a sampled training set. - Or increase the misclassification cost when training on the full set.
+- Iteratively select an ensemble of component classifiers - After each iteration, reweight misclassified training examples. - Increase the chance of being selected in a sampled training set. - Or increase the misclassification cost when training on the full set.

 Components